Bus transport in Wales: Bus passes

 Transport for Wales (TfW) offers a bus passes for free bus travel to the disabled, those aged 60 or over, and injured service personnel.
 TfW also offers a "PlusBus", a discounted bus pass purchased alongside a train ticket, which provides unlimited bus travel around the urban area of one of the 26 towns or cities served on TfW's network in Wales and the bordering regions of England.

 MyTravelPass is offered to those living in Wales aged 16–21, giving a third of their bus fare off.

 Between 26 March 2022 and 24 July 2023, the Welsh Government offered free bus travel to refugees on local bus services and Transport for Wales-operated bus services wholly within Wales.

 Ticketing

 Some services in Wales offer Multi-operator tickets.

-A "Tap On Tap Off" ticketing system is in operation in Cardiff by Cardiff Bus, multiple operators in North Wales including Arriva Cymru, and in Bridgend by First Cymru.
-It is expected to be introduced on the Stagecoach South Wales network in 2023.
+A "Tap On Tap Off" ticketing system is in operation in Cardiff by Cardiff Bus, multiple operators in North Wales including Arriva Cymru, in Bridgend by First Cymru, and Stagecoach South Wales.

 On 23 February 2023, Rhondda Cynon Taf County Borough Council announced they planned to offer free bus services throughout March 2023.

 In May 2023, Swansea Council announced plans for free resident bus travel during the summer, Christmas, and Easter school holidays, to help residents during the cost-of-living crisis.

 For the 2021–22 period, fares in Wales remained constant, compared to the average increase of 3.3. per cent across Great Britain, and remaining lower than the GB average overall.